girishji/easyjump.vim/README.md

 This happens when there are not enough available unique letters.
 Simply type `<Tab>` (or `,`, or `;`) and you'll see letters appear in remaining locations.

-This should be rare.
+One trick to simply hop quickly without choosing a character is to search for 'space' character, like `, ` (`,` followed by `<space>`).

 **Motivation:** For a long time I have used relative numbers with `j`/`k` along with `f`/`t` commands to jump.
 But I always found it distracting to shift focus to the left to look up the line number.
-This plugin helps you keep your eyes on the target you want to jump to.
+This plugin helps you keep your eyes on the target.
 I think this is the missing motion of Vim.

 # Requirements